HarshTheCoderr/HarshTheCoderr/README.md

 🚀 I love tackling challenges that push the boundaries of web development and am eager to collaborate on projects that blend aesthetic interfaces with powerful backend functionalities.

 📫 Contact me at mailto:vaghelaharsh595@gmail.com for project collaborations or just to connect!

-⚡ Fun fact: I built a complete web app in just 24 hours during a hackathon!